MonetDB/pymonetdb/doc/batchsize.rst

 The `replysize` and `maxprefetch` settings can be set as attributes of both `Connection` and `Cursor`.
 They can also be passed as parameters in the connection url.
 The `arraysize` setting only exists on `Cursor`.
-It defaults to `replysize` if that is positive, or 100 otherwise.
+It defaults to the `replysize` of the connection when the cursor was created if that is positive, or 100 otherwise.

 Batching behavior